moggieuk/ERCF-Springy/README.md

 <img src="doc/Break_Off_Tabs_Selector_Cart.png" width="400" alt="ERCF Springy Cross Section">

 * Break away the 2 numbered supports from the Selector Cart.
 Fit the spring (and spacer if necessary) into the cart.
-Insert the servo assemply print side first then depress the pivot side and secure the servo pivot with a M3x12mm SHCS bolt -- it should just reach the backside of the brass insert.
+Insert the servo assemply spring side first then depress the pivot side and secure the servo pivot with a M3x12mm SHCS bolt -- it should just reach the backside of the brass insert.

 It should articulate similar to this video: (https://www.youtube.com/shorts/Brj2L9Y7NeA)